Cristina-Porta-Serrano/Challenge_TalentSquad/README.md

     pip install matplotlib
     pip install -U scikit-learn

- PLEASE OPEN THE NOTEBOOK WITH NBVIEWER: https://nbviewer.org/github/Cristina-Porta-Serrano/Challenge_TalentSquad/blob/main/Volcanic%20eruptions%20classification.ipynb
+ **PLEASE OPEN THE NOTEBOOK WITH NBVIEWER**: https://nbviewer.org/github/Cristina-Porta-Serrano/Challenge_TalentSquad/blob/main/Volcanic%20eruptions%20classification.ipynb

- THERE ARE DINAMYC VISUALIZATIONS THAT CANNOT BE DISPLAYED ON THE JUPYTER NOTEBOOK UPLOADED ON GITHUB.
+ **THERE ARE DINAMYC VISUALIZATIONS THAT CANNOT BE DISPLAYED ON THE JUPYTER NOTEBOOK UPLOADED ON GITHUB.**